AbooMinister25/Curse-of-the-Mites/README.md

 ### Combat strategy

 Enemies can have a lot of health and they can even regenerate it.
-It's encourage that you play with other "players" instead of fighting solo since combat will be much more entertaining and quick!
+It's encouraged that you team up with other "players" instead of fighting solo since combat will be much more entertaining and faster paced!

 ### The action queue
 Each time you type in an action command, this action gets added to your caterpillar's action queue.
 This allows you to "prepare" moves for next rounds.